JustErikSK/DragonWings-plugin/README.md

 # DragonWings Plugin
 Ender Dragons drop elytra when defeated.
-There's 100% for 1 elytra by default, this can be changed in configuration file
+There's 100% for 1 elytra by default, this can be changed in configuration file.

+Drop placement can now be also configured!
+Elytra can now spawn frozen above the portal, in a chest or in your inventory!

+You can find detailed information about this plugin on our Wiki https://with-rage-studios-plugins.fandom.com/wiki/Dragon_Wings

 **INSTALATION:**